oschrenk/notes/company.md

 - then empty line
 - then multiple paragraphs explaining the patch in detail (if needed)
 - don't describe the code, describe the intent and the approach
-- keep the log in a present tense (to be consistent with generated messages from cimmands like `git merge`)
+- keep the log in a present tense (to be consistent with generated messages from commands like `git merge`)

 [source](http://who-t.blogspot.com/2009/12/on-commit-messages.html)